BrightsDays/BrightsDays/README.md

 ## Hello! 👋

 I'm Viacheslav, currently based in Tbilisi 🇬🇪, and I'm a Frontend Developer with 3 years of experience.
-I specialize in Vue.js development since 2021.
+I develop applications that help players create and manage their characters and assist game masters in running their games.

 ## Tech skills
 * JavaScript, TypeScript